 Gatsby’s Room is the beating heart of The Beaumont Hotel; a welcoming, relaxing place to gather from early morning until late at night, punctuated by the ritual highlight of afternoon tea.
 As befits hotel’s transatlantic heritage, afternoon tea is served according to the best of English traditions with a touch of an American accent.
 Live piano music is played daily throughout afternoon tea and to accompany evening cocktails.

-Throughout the month of March, The Beaumont will offer a glass of complimentary Gusbourne Blanc de Blancs to all guests enjoying a full English Afternoon Tea.
+Until 31st August, from Monday to Friday, The Biltmore are offering a complimentary glass of Vintage Gusbourne Rose to all guests enjoying a full English Afternoon Tea.

 The Beaumont, 8 Balderton Street, Brown Hart Gardens, London W1K 6TF